-The Group may suffer reputational or financial damage as a result of misconduct by third- and fourth- parties
+The Group may suffer reputational or financial damage as a result of third-party risk exposure

 Third party risk is the potential risk that arises when the Group enters into a relationship with third parties and relies on third parties to perform services or activities on behalf of the Group.
 Third parties are engaged to form collaborative, mutually beneficial relationships and partnerships whilst ensuring effective customer delivery in line with the Group's strategic objectives.
 The Group relies on a large number of third parties to deliver critical services to customers.
 This includes customer interfacing services such as sales agents, brokers, digital banking products and core banking systems.